LcodeM/lets-get-quizzical/README.md

 - Various different categories and a larger list of questions, which vary in difficulty.
 - A timer, depending on the degree of difficulty, that users have to answer all questions.
+- Different alerts or final score messages depending on the score range.
 - A leaderboard feature to store user scores and display highest.
 - A more advanced interface.